WodenWang820118/tag-check/README.md

 ## Development

-This project uses NodeJS v22.8.0 for development.
+This project uses NodeJS v23.0.0 npm v10.9.0 for development.
 If cannot compile, please run `nx reset` and `rm -rf .nx` to reset the project.

 ### Prerequisites